Profile Picture

 • Implemented parameter-efficient fine-tuning techniques to maintain model performance while reducing computational requirements

-• Engineered a communication pipeline using the Telegram API for seamless integration, allowing the model to analyze conversations and generate contextually appropriate responses that mimic a specific user's writing style
+• Engineering a communication pipeline using the Telegram API for seamless integration, allowing the model to analyze conversations and generate contextually appropriate responses that mimic a specific user's writing style

 GitHub